 Replication is the process of synchronizing data across multiple servers.

 Replication provides redundancy and increases data availability.
 With multiple copies of data on different database servers, replication protects a database from the loss of a single server.
 Replication also allows you to recover from hardware failure and service interruptions.
-With additional copies of the data, you can dedicate one to disaster recovery, reporting, or backup.
+With additional copies of the data, you can dedicate a server to disaster recovery, reporting, or backup.

 In some cases, you can use replication to increase read capacity.
-Clients have the ability to send read and write operations to different servers.
+Clients have the ability to send read operations to different servers.
 You can also maintain copies in different data centers to increase the locality and availability of data for distributed applications.

 A replica set is a group of mongod instances that host the same data set.
 One mongod, the primary, receives all write operations.
 All other instances, secondaries, apply operations from the primary so that they have the same data set.

-You may add an extra mongod instance a replica set as an arbiter.
+You may add an extra mongod instance to a replica set as an arbiter.
 Arbiters do not maintain a data set.
 Arbiters only exist to vote in elections.
 If your replica set has an even number of members, add an arbiter to obtain a majority of votes in an election for primary.
 Arbiters do not require dedicated hardware.
 See arbiter for more information.

-When a primary does not communicate with the other members of the set for more than 10 seconds, the replica set will attempt to select another member to become the new primary.
+When a primary does not communicate with the other members of the replica set for more than 10 seconds, the replica set will attempt to select another member to become the new primary.
 The first secondary that receives a majority of the votes becomes primary.

 Replica sets provide a number of options to support application needs.
 For example, you may deploy a replica set with members in multiple data centers, or control the outcome of elections by adjusting the priority of some members.
-Replica sets also support dedicated members for reporting, disaster recovery, or backup functions.
+Replica sets also support configuring dedicated members for reporting, disaster recovery, or backup functions.